The best help desk software solutions for a better customer experience

 - Service desk chat

 - Service desk reporting

 - Risk management

-You can try out JIRA in a limited capacity with their free plan but you’re restricted to three agents or ten users.
-Or, you can start a 7-day free trial of their Standard or Premium plan, which both support up to 5000 agents.
+You can use JIRA in a limited capacity with the free plan, but you’re restricted to three agents or 10 users.
+Or, you can start a seven-day free trial of the Standard or Premium plan, which both support up to 5,000 agents.